RaquelPlaza/angular5-dojo/README.md

 All your files will be built into a dist folder which you can push up to IIS or another hosting service as you feel fit.
 Easy!

-There is a bit more to it than that but you can explore that after the dojo in Best Practise by Jim Cooper referenced in Further Resources.
+For a deeper understanding of whats going on, you can explore Best Practises by Jim Cooper, referenced in Further Resources.

 ## Built With